matthew-burchfield/Machine-Learning-Course/README.md

 Lab 5 again deals with the MRI slices data set.
 I construct a CNN which improves accuracy by about 30% without overfitting.
 This makes sense because CNNs are generally better at classifying images.
 As in Lab 4, the model is built successively, with each new version a more sophisticated version of its predecessor.

+In Lab 6 I build a RNN to simulate Bach chorales.
+The model performs decently when evaluated on the testing set, but when you actually listen to the generated chorales, you'll find them to be very poor imitations of Bach.
 .